 Interaction with Existing Policies (Fall 2018)

 Certain federal and state policies make good complements to a federal carbon tax; others are duplicative or conflicting.
 Many “climate policies” have additional objectives, such as reducing local air pollution, enhancing energy security, and creating jobs.
 It will be important for policymakers to understand these policy interactions as they consider what policies to add, subtract or change when a federal carbon tax is implemented.
-This project is in collaboration with with Columbia University’s Sabin Center for Climate Change Law.
+This project is in collaboration with Columbia University’s Sabin Center for Climate Change Law.

 Transition Assistance (Winter 2018-2019)